gbif/model-dwca-v2/organism_interaction/conabio-bees/README.md

-# CONABIO Bees data set for the DwCA_v2 publishing model
+# CONABIO Bees dataset for the DwCA_v2 publishing model

 This is dataset is an example of Organism interactions, with collected bees and observations for the plants they visited.

 Original data are shared in https://github.com/gbif/model-material/tree/master/conabio-bees/original-data.

-An original data set restructured for the Unified Model version 4.5 is shared in https://github.com/gbif/model-material/tree/master/conabio-bees/data-products.
+An original dataset restructured for the Unified Model version 4.5 is shared in https://github.com/gbif/model-material/tree/master/conabio-bees/data-products.
 A copy of those data was made in the [input data folder](../input_data).

 The process to create the output dataset for the DwCA_v2 publishing model is as follows: